-The grand shopping sweep gets its usual festive makeover with garlands of lights down the length of the road.
-Once again, the display is a throwback to Regent Street's first set of Christmas lights, which went up in 1954.
-Watch the spirit-like shapes spring into life on Thu Nov 15 between 5.30pm-6.30pm.
+The grand shopping sweep has its usual Christmas makeover, with garlands of lights and festive figures decorating the length of the road.
+The display is a throwback to Regent Street's first set of Christmas lights, which went up in 1954.

 Christmas at Kew brings illuminations to light up the buildings and plants.
 Feast your eyes on over a million sparkling pea-lights, thousands of laser beams and a brand new waterfall of lights faling from tree canopies flooded with festive colour.

 The Seven Dials Christmas lights switch-on is normally combined with an unmissable shopping event.
 Get down there and enjoy a special discounts, workshops, promotions and more.
 Dates tbc.

 The Christmas lights on one of London's most atmospheric high streets are super chic.
 Look up to see sparkling bows of dainty lights floating above the shops.